microsoft/vcpkg-docs/vcpkg/consume/install-locally-modified-package.md

 1 - Create a directory to hold your overlay ports

 The overlay ports directory can be created in any filesystem location of your choosing.
-In any step of this tutorial replace `$OVERLAY_LOCATION` with your chosen location.
+In any step of this tutorial, replace `$OVERLAY_LOCATION` with your chosen location.

 ::: zone pivot="shell-powershell, shell-cmd"